sophiekoonin/virtualpiano/README.md

 what to do?

 * choose a key ✅
-* show and play chords in that key
+* show and play chords in that key ✅
 * highlight I, IV, V, vi
-* 7th, add9, dim, aug etc
+* 7th, add9, dim, aug etc ✅
-* harmony a 3rd above a melody
-* lower harmony?